Peer reviewed, scientific article on the nutritional value of hempseed:

 FINOLA hempseed protein is approximately 1/3 albumin and 2/3 edestin.
 Albumin and edestin are both high quality proteins, containing all of the essential amino acids in nutritionally significant amounts; especially methionine, an essential sulfur-containing amino that is lacking in most other vegetable proteins.
 In addition, hempseed lacks the trypsin inhibiting factors that reduce the nutritional absorption of soy protein, for example.
 Hempseed is also lacking in gluten, an allergenic protein found in wheat and some other grains.
 FINOLA hempseed protein is also high in arginine, the biological precursor to nitric oxide, which supports healthy blood flow and cardiac function.

-An asterisk (*) in the table above indicates an amino acid that is essential to human health, meaning these are not produced by the body and must be obtained as part of the daily diet.
-Here is some of this same information presented graphically, to easily see how the amino acid profile of hempseed protein compares with soy and egg white amino acid profiles:
+Some amino acids are essential to human health, meaning these are not produced by the body and must be obtained as part of the daily diet.
+In the Table above, the essential amino acids are identified by an asterisk (*).
+Below, some of this same information presented graphically, to easily see how the amino acid profile of hempseed protein compares with soy and egg white amino acid profiles:

 For more information on hempseed nutrition, and the functional food aspects of dietary hempseed oil, please refer to the scientific publications at the top of this page.